paion-data/astraios/docs/docs/intro.md

 ---

 Welcome to Astraios's documentation hub!
-We're still building out documentation on many aspects of JWT, but here one'll find what documentation we do have.
+We're still building out documentation on many aspects of Astraios, but here one'll find what documentation we do have.